FarronF/limerick-council-meetings/meetings/2023/02/21-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 20th December 2022.md

 In response to Cllr Novak, Mr. Creegan advised that all routes are indicative and flexible.
 There

-are benefits of rail to Shannon airport however it is some years away yet.--- 3
+are benefits of rail to Shannon airport however it is some years away yet.
+---
+3

 Cllr.
 Mitchell concurred with Cllr.
 Ryan regarding the omission of the LNDR, citing its importance